Many times clients have asked us to change fonts, change colour shades, change layouts, even highlight lines.

 The old product loses value.
 Whatever magnified new benefit in the new product, no matter how small, can be trumpeted and be the focus of compelling advertising.

 Does the new cellphone provide improved communication services or not?
-It is version 12 so it has to be better than version 11.
+But it is version 12.2 so it has to be better than version 11.
 Just like Spinal Tap’s amp which went up to 11 had to be louder than one that only went up to 10.

-There is amazing leverage in whatever small difference is enough to claim “new and improved.”
+There is amazing leverage in whatever small difference is enough to be able to claim “new and improved.”
 I have worked on many “new and improved” product relaunches.
 Was the old product bad?
 No. Was the improved product better?
-In some way, yes.
+In some way, yes or even maybe.
 Was it demonstrably better and noticed by regular users?
 Sometimes, yes; sometimes, no.

-We advertised fax machines with some amazing benefits.
-The benefits were real, but they were only relevant to 5% or 10% of users.
+We advertised fax machines back in the 90s with some amazing features.
+The features were real, but they were only relevant to 5% or 10% of users.
 (Sometimes, I didn’t even understand what these functions did.)
 That didn’t stop a “new and improved” label and a new product number, higher than the old one.

 Product improvement announcements allowed us to attract new users through “news” and a permission to recover lapsed users who may have had a bad experience with the product.